varnerlab/CHEME-4800-5800-ComputingBook/_sources/unit-2-data/trees.md

 height: 200px
 name: fig-queue-schematic
 ---
 Schematic of the `enqueue!` and `dequeue!` operations for a `queue q`.
-Quues follow the first-in, first-out paradigm.
+Queues follow the first-in, first-out paradigm.
 Thus, new elements are continually added to the bottom of the queue, while elements are drawn from the top (depicted with the dashed arrow).
 ```

 Queues in [Julia](https://docs.julialang.org) are implemented by the [DataStructures.jl](https://github.com/JuliaCollections/DataStructures.jl) package: